 When you think of lobster, shrimp, and fish- do you think of them as seafood?
 Sadly, most people do.

 For instance, how much do you know about lobsters?
-Some people are unaware that lobsters aren’t red unless they are cooked.
+Some people aren’t aware that lobsters aren’t red unless they are cooked.
 We teach our children that lobsters are naturally red, look at any cartoon lobster and see.
 Try using Google for an image of a lobster and you’ll be hard pressed to find one that is a lobster in its natural habitat (and still alive).
-Lobsters are fascinating, wonderful- maybe a bit angry, but you’d be too if your only legacy was a being a bright red smiling face on plastic bibs.
+Lobsters are fascinating- maybe a bit angry, but you’d be too if your legacy was a smiling face on cheap plastic bibs.

 Male Lobsters are quite territorial and will fight over pretty much everything, all of the time.
 They duel constantly to establish dominance over each other and to gain the best house.
 Lobsters form these little neighborhoods and one male establishes himself as the alpha.
 Once he does, he continually goes out and beats up all the other lobsters- just to keep reminding the other lobsters who’s in charge.
 That’s some thug life stuff right there.